-Call us or request to book a neuro-optometry assessment at Richmond Hill Optometric Clinic Vision Therapy Center today.
+Call us or request to book a functional vision assessment at Richmond Hill Optometric Clinic Neuro-Optometry Center today.
 We look forward to helping you or your family member achieve full visual function, which can lead to increased success, confidence and a higher quality of life.

 What Others Are Saying About Us

 Neuro-Optometric Rehabilitation Therapy is very effective in resolving a range of vision problems resulting from brain injuries and neurological disorders.